-In this role I joined a compact, dynamic, and talented group of master-makers, developers, engineers, designers, and teachers in a specialized team at Microsoft: The Education Workshop.
+In 2016 II joined a compact, dynamic, and talented group of master-makers, developers, engineers, designers, and teachers in a specialized team at Microsoft: The Education Workshop.
 Tasked with building affordable inquiry and project-based activities for middle school students, we eliminate obstacles to empower classrooms in breaching the tech divide and access the magic of STEM learning.
 In this context I was freed to vigorously exercise a wide range of skills; from the hands-on designing of miniature paper solar houses and bionic gloves, to overseeing the birth and evolution of an impactful sub-brand.
 From creating a full-scale website to house a complex monthly curriculum release, to designing digital gauges and scientific measurement devices to monitor seismic activity in Excel.
-Flexibility and tenacity was the name of the game, and this team helped me to grow by leaps and bounds.
+From there, I joined the Windows Design Group support team as Art Director and Visual Designer

 Principal, Designer & Consultant

 Vein Branding is the slow cooker where my personal passions intermingle with my design work.
 Dedicated to a small group of carefully curated clients, the focus is on controlled expansion of these extraordinary boutique brands, services, and products.
 In this context, I frequently work with my gifted sister, Leah V. Chappell, an artist, illustrator, and typographer, along with a team of rotating freelance designers and developers.
 The range of services provided is broad and requires me to be limber, which is just how I like it.
 On any given day you can find me designing a website, coordinating the production of a stick-and-peel patch, presenting a social media strategy, scheduling a MailChimp campaign, or chasing down a lost Instagram account.
 It's all for the greater good.